Matchings, coverings, and Castelnuovo-Mumford regularity: Applications

 Although co-chordal covers per se have not been a topic of frequent study, there are many results in the graph theory literature concerning the $\mathcal{F}$-cover number of graphs for various subfamilies of co-chordal graphs.
 We will review several of these with an eye to regularity. {}

 A \emph{split graph} is a graph $H$ such that $V(H)$ can be partitioned into a clique and an (induced) independent set.
 It is easy to see that such graphs are both chordal and co-chordal; see e.g. \cite[Chapter 5]{Mahadev/Peled:1995} for additional background.
 Covering the edges of $G$ with split graphs allows us to prove Theorem \ref{thm:SplitCovering}. \begin{proof}[Proof of Theorem \ref{thm:SplitCovering}.] \emph{ (Essentially e.g. \cite[Lemma 7.5.2]{Mahadev/Peled:1995}).} Let $H_{i}$ be the subgraph consisting of all edges incident to at least one vertex in $J_{i}$.
-Since $H_{i}$ can be partitioned into the clique $J_{i}$ union an independent set $V(G)\setminus V(J_{i})$, each $H_{i}$ is a split graph.
+Each $H_{i}$ can be partitioned as the clique on $J_{i}$ together with the independent set $V(G)\setminus V(J_{i})$.
+Therefore, each $H_{i}$ is a split graph.
 Thus $H_{1},\dots,H_{s}$ is a split graph covering, hence a co-chordal covering.
-The result follows by Lemma~\ref{lem:MainLemma}. \end{proof} To help clarify the meaning of the condition in Theorem \ref{thm:SplitCovering}, we notice that when $J_{0}=\emptyset$, then $J_{1},\dots,J_{s}$ is exactly an $s$-coloring of $\overline{G}$.
+The result follows by Theorem~\ref{thm:MainLemma}. \end{proof} To help clarify the meaning of the condition in Theorem \ref{thm:SplitCovering}, we notice that when $J_{0}=\emptyset$, the sets $J_{1},\dots,J_{s}$ are exactly an $s$-coloring of $\overline{G}$.